2002–03 in English football: Football League Second Division

-Wigan won their first-ever promotion beyond the Second Division.
-Crewe managed a promotion on the back of their famed youth policy while play-off winners Cardiff were another big-spending team that were able to earn promotion, beating QPR in the final.

 Tranmere Rovers had to settle for seventh place – not even enough for a playoff place – despite collecting 80 points, a tally which at times had been enough for some teams to win automatic promotion.
 Plymouth Argyle and Luton Town both achieved top half finishes a season after promotion.

-An ill-advised managerial change mid-season helped send Northampton down.
+A managerial change mid-season helped send Northampton down.
 Mansfield Town's first season out of the bottom division in over a decade ended as their previous spell had; with immediate relegation in a season awash with over 160 goals where they had no problems scoring goals but unfortunately leaked goals at an alarming rate.
 Huddersfield started badly, and a financial crisis later in the season helped condemn them to relegation, only three years after they looked Premiership-bound.
 Cheltenham came close to survival, but a defeat on the final day of the season saw them return to Division Three.